 As the most expensive and most on-demand collectibles, these guitars are flawless and offer a practical experience of art that inspires music players and fans around the globe.
 I bet you already know of the guitar’s signature prestige as a cultural portrait.
 However, away from the good memories created by the best guitarists of all-time like Eric Clapton or Jimmy Page, some models of guitars are an investment.

-Here are the world’s top 10 most expensive guitars:
+Here are the top 10 most expensive guitars in the world:

 - #10 1964 Newport Fender Stratocaster, Bob Dylan – $965,000